ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/configure_edb.rst

 2, Make sure the HFSS 3D Layout design is open and active in AEDT.

-3, To apply configuration from a single configuration file

-    Click ``Apply Configuration`` and browse to your configuration file.
+3, Click ``Select and Apply Configuration`` and browse to your configuration files.

-3, To apply configurations in batch

-    Click ``Apply Configuration Batch`` and browse to the folder which contains all configuration files

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Configure HFSS 3D Layout design in a AEDT project